Understanding the WMAP Cold Spot mystery: ``De-clustering'' of the ILC III and WCM by Linear filtration

 \section{``De-clustering'' of the ILC III and WCM by Linear filtration}

-In this Section we re-examine an idea of Cruz et al (2007a), that the origin of the CS can be explained if the WMAP CMB signal contains non-Gaussian components in combination with the Gaussian ones.
+In this Section we re-examine an idea of Cruz et al. \cite{cruz2007a}, that the origin of the CS can be explained if the WMAP CMB signal contains non-Gaussian components in combination with the Gaussian ones.
 This idea seems to be quite natural since the low multipole part of the WMAP ILC III map reveals significant peculiarities of the signal: alignment between quadrupole and octupole, coupling with the Galactic foregrounds, low power of the quadrupole, and so on.
 Note that the WMAP team performed the analysis of Gaussianity of the CMB signal by subtracting the ten multipole components of lowest order from the map and claimed that the rest of the signal is in agreement with Gaussian statistics.
-However, asymmetry of the power of the CMB, discovered by Eriksen et al. (2004), the existence of the CS and another peculiarities, mentioned in Lasenby et al. (2007) and McEwen et al. (2007), raise the question of whether there is some mark imprint non-Gaussian features of the CMB, mainly localised in the low multipole range of the power spectrum.
+However, asymmetry of the power of the CMB, discovered \cite{eriksenasym} the existence of the CS and another peculiarities, mentioned in \cite{mcewen2006b,mcewen_nvss}, raise the question of whether there is some mark imprint non-Gaussian features of the CMB, mainly localized in the low multipole range of the power spectrum.

 If the WMAP CMB outside the Galactic mask $|b|=25^\circ$ is the sum of Gaussian and non-Gaussian components, it seems natural to guess that these two signals would have different characteristic scales.
 The idea, which we will develop below, is to use a linear filter of the CMB signal for each ring of the map with variable scale of filtration $R$, which can divide the CMB signal in two parts: $S(k)=\overline S(k,R)+s(k)$, where $s(k)$ corresponds to Gaussian component and $G(k)=\overline S(k,R)$ corresponds to non-Gaussian one.
-Note that Cruz et al. (2007) use the wavelet approach to perform this analysis.
+Note that Cruz et al. \cite{cruz2007} use the wavelet approach to perform this analysis.
 We will instead use the running window filter defined in the pixels domain as

 Note that the choice of the linear filter is not so important for the criteria of separation of the Gaussian and non-Gaussian tails of the signal.
 One can for example use the Gaussian filter $\overline S(k)\propto \sum_j T_j\exp\left (-(k-j)^2/R^2\right)$, or any another reasonable filter.
 What is important is the chose of the criteria of the scale $R$.
-Following Cruz et al. (2006), we will use the skewness and kurtosis of the signals $s_k$ as a functions of $R$ trying to minimize the difference between their actual values and most probable values for the GRF.
+Following \cite{cruz2006} we will use the skewness and kurtosis of the signals $s_k$ as a functions of $R$ trying to minimize the difference between their actual values and most probable values for the GRF.

 In Fig.\ref{skew} we show the skewness and kurtosis for the ILC III ring $b=-57^\circ$ for different scales of filtering $R$.